Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 The manifests accompanied with each lot are the best way to know what’s included, even before you place a bid.
 A handful of grocery retailers will include exact dates or estimates on when items will approach their sell-by dates.
 This helps you understand how long you have to move the inventory and calculate any potential loss.
 For more information on understanding manifests, read our article Buying Basics: All About Manifests.

 When you first start reselling groceries, it’s always good practice to start small.
 You’ll want to see how successful you can be, how fast you’re able to move the merchandise, and how much profit you’ll ultimately make.
 Take advantage of smaller lots and the opportunity to purchase pallets.
+You can also find smaller grocery auction lots available on B-Stock Supply.

 Research the location of the distribution centers prior to bidding.
 When you’re closer to the warehouse it will be cheaper for you to receive product — saving on shipping costs.
 Additionally, the closer it is to you, the fewer touchpoints the lot will encounter, minimizing shipping risk such as damage, loss, spoilage, etc.